LME tin spreads tighten but is there any shortage?: Andy Home

 LONDON (Reuters) - Tin spreads on the London Metal Exchange (LME) have flared into backwardation this week.

-The benchmark cash-to-three-months period ended Wednesday valued at $54 per metric ton backwardation.
+The benchmark cash-to-three-months period ended Wednesday valued at $54 per tonne backwardation.
 That’s the highest cash premium since the fourth quarter of last year.

 As ever with tin, one of the less liquid base metal contracts traded on the LME, the flip from comfortable contango to nearby tightness has happened at accelerated speed.